-In some situations temporary assistance may be available for up to three months.
+In some situations, temporary assistance may be available for up to three months.

-Secondary surgery is surgery that is a direct consequence of an earlier surgery and affects a part of the body affected by the earlier surgery that is approved within two years from the date the original surgery was approved.
+Secondary surgery is surgery that is a direct consequence of an earlier surgery and affects a part of the body affected by the earlier surgery and that is approved within two years from the date the original surgery was approved.

-The actual surgery however does not need to occur within this two year time frame it just needs to be approved.
+The actual surgery, however, does not need to occur within this two-year time frame; it just needs to be approved.